apivideo/watchavideoapps/README.md

 ## watch a video playlist

-one video afetr another in a playlist like format.
+one video after another in a playlist like format.
 See the repo: [https://github.com/apivideo/videoPlaylist](https://github.com/apivideo/videoPlaylist)

 ## watch a live stream